 Universal Design (UD) is the design of products and environments to be usable by all people, to the greatest extent possible, without the need for adaptation or specialized design.
-The intent of UD is to simplify life for everyone by making products, communications, and the built environment more usable by as many people as possible at little or no extra cost.
+Universal design benefits people of all ages and abilities.
+The intent of Universal Design for Learning (UDL) is to make academic environments accessible for all students by making products, communications, and the built environment more usable by as many people as possible at little or no extra cost.
 Universal design benefits people of all ages and abilities.

 Universal Design of Instruction Examples